laravel/docs/dusk.md

 <a name="assert-cookie-missing"></a>
 #### assertCookieMissing

-Assert that the given cookie is not present:
+Assert that the given encrypted cookie is not present:

     $browser->assertCookieMissing($name);